shtrausslearning/shtrausslearning.github.io/docs/markdown/portfolio/nlp.md

 	![](https://img.shields.io/badge/category-financial-5D58CF) [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](https://github.com/shtrausslearning/otus_nlp_course/blob/main/hw/1_parsing.ipynb)

 	In this study we look at the **parsing/scraping** side of data.
 Its no secret that a lot text important information is stored on websites, as a result, for us to utilise this data in our of analyses and modeling, we need a way to extract this information, this process is referred to website parsing.
-For this example, we'll look at a user service review website, which stored user reviews on a variety of services and objects.
-We'll be parsing a common banking service & follow up with an exploratory data analysis, which should tell us about the contents of our extracted text data.
+For our study we need to extract customer user reviews from **[irecommend](https://irecommend.ru/content/sberbank?new=50)**.
+We'll be parsing a common **banking coorporation** that offers a variety of services so the reviews aren't too specific to a particular product.
+Having parsed our dataset, we'll follow up this with a rather basic **exploratory data analysis** based on **ngram** word combinations, so we can very quickly understand the content of the entire corpus.

 	#### (2) Banking Product Review Sentiment Modeling

 	![](https://img.shields.io/badge/category-financial-5D58CF) [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](https://github.com/shtrausslearning/otus_nlp_course/blob/main/hw/3_product-reviews.ipynb)

-	In this notebook, we look at creating a **sentiment model** based on traditional NLP machine learning approaches.
+	Once we have parsed and created our dataset, we look at creating a **sentiment model** based on traditional NLP machine learning approaches.
 We will be using the parsed dataset about **bank service** reviews, which consists of ratings as well as recommend/don't recommend type labels.
 We'll be using **TF-IDF** & **Word2Vec** methods to encode text data & use typical shallow and deep tree based enseble models.
 Once we have found the best performing approaches, we'll be doing a brute force based **GridSearchCV** hyperparameter optimisation in order to tune our model.
 After selecting the best model, we'll make some conclusions about our predicts & make some future work comments.

 ### :material-database-check-outline: **mllibs**